BirnadinErick/Digi-Cards/README.md

 * Just like a normal django app run it

 ## Database
-Django-Flashcards uses MySQL(MariaDB) as its main database.
+Digi-Cards uses MySQL(MariaDB) as its main database.

 ## Cache
 Digi-Cards is intergrated with Memcached to handle the caching.
 It uses to Memcached server, one for backend and another one for frontend(especially rendered log .md files).